jenilsoni04/coffee-corner/README.md

 ```

----

-Would you like me to also add a **GitHub Pages deployment link section** (so people can click and see your site live once Pages works)?
+Would you like me to also add a **✨ Features** section (listing what the project includes, like multiple pages, internal linking, robots.txt, sitemap.xml, media file test, etc.) to make it even more complete?
 ```